Sabarmati River: Basin

-Religious significance
+Significance in Hinduism

 In Rajasthan, it is believed that the Sabarmati River originated due to the penance of ascetic Kashyapa on Mount Abu.
 His penance had pleased Shiva and in return, Shiva gave ascetic Kashyapa the Ganges River.
 The Ganges River flowed from Shiva's hair onto Mount Abu and became the Sabarmati River.
 In another legend surrounding the origin of the river, Shiva brought the goddess Ganga to Gujarat and that caused the Sabarmati to come into being.

 History

 Rajashekhara's Kavya-mimamsa (10th century) calls the river Shvabhravati (IAST: Śvabhravatī).
 The 11th century text Shringara-manjari-katha calls it "Sambhramavati" (literally, "full of fickleness").

-Jain Acharya Buddhisagarsuri has written many poems about the Sabarmati river.
+Jain acharya Buddhisagarsuri has written many poems about the Sabarmati River.

 During India's independence struggle, Mahatma Gandhi established the Sabarmati Ashram as his home on the banks of this river.

 In 2018, an assessment by the Central Pollution Control Board (CPCB) named the Kheroj-Vautha stretch of the Sabarmati among the most polluted river stretches in India.
+Ahmedabad civic body's failure to build a sewage treatment plant in Motera resulted in further pollution of the river water.

 Dams

-There are several reservoirs on Sabarmati and its tributaries.
+There are several reservoirs on the Sabarmati and its tributaries.
 The Dharoi dam is located on the main river.
-Hathmati, Harnav and Guhai dams are located on the tributaries meeting the main river upstream of Ahmedabad while Meshvo reservoir, Meshvo pick-up weir, Mazam and Watrak dams are located on tributaries meeting downstream.
+The Hathmati, Harnav and Guhai dams are located on the tributaries meeting the main river upstream of Ahmedabad while Meshvo reservoir, Meshvo pick-ueir, Mazam and Watrak dams are located on tributaries meeting downstream.
 The Kalpasar is planned project in the Gulf of Khambhat.

+In 2002, water from the Narmada river was released into the Sabarmati River through the Sardar Sarovar dam.

+Economy

 Sabarmati Riverfront

-The Sabarmati Riverfront project is one of the most ambitious project undertaken by the government to enrich the economy.
-As per the research conducted by couple of academicians, the main concern of the riverfront project was to reduce the river pollution, increase tourism, and prevent future floods.
-The second phase of the project has now received an in-principle approval.
+The Sabarmati Riverfront project is one of the most ambitious projects undertaken by the government to enrich the economy.
+As per the research conducted by couple of academics, the main concern of the riverfront project was to reduce river pollution, increase tourism, and prevent future floods.
+As of 2020, the second phase of the project has received in-principle approval.
+KPMG has listed the Sabarmati Riverfront project in its top 100 most innovative global infrastructure projects.